-The estimated model shows modest but non-negligible responses of output and prices to APP shocks, and thus rules out from the start a strong explanatory role in macroeconomic movements by APP shocks.
-As can be seen from the figure, the contribution of APP shocks at the median is sometimes positive sometimes negative, but uncertainty about the estimates remains relatively large as shown by the 68% and 90% posterior probability bands, which makes the interpretation of the results difficult.
+The estimated model shows modest but nonnegligible responses of output and prices to APP shocks, and thus rules out from the start a strong explanatory role in macroeconomic movements by APP shocks.
+The contribution of APP shocks at the median is sometimes positive, sometimes negative, but uncertainty about the estimates remains relatively large, as shown by the 68% and 90% posterior probability bands, which makes the interpretation of the results difficult.
 Finally, the history of asset purchases is attributed almost entirely to non-policy sources since the counterfactual path closely follows its actual path throughout the sample, meaning that most of the observed variations in asset purchases are systematically responsive to the state of the economy.